Josh-Lawson/cosc349-assignment2/README.md

 2. Log in to their account
 3. Search for recipes
 4. Create and submit custom recipes
+5. Upload images for recipes

-## VM 2: Database Server
+## RDS - Managed Relational Database Server

-This vm will be responsible for data storage.
-It will use MySQL to host the database that contains data related to this application.
+The RDS is responsible for the data storage of the system.
+It is using MySQL to host the database that contains data related to this application.

 The database has the following tables: